HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/house.md

 # Trivia

-- The House was designed by platonthek
+- The House was designed by platonthek.
-- The Garage has an oil stain on the floor, possibly suggesting a car or other vehicle had been there before = The code for the House still exists, so it's possible to make it spawn on a self-hosted server
+- The Garage has an oil stain on the floor, possibly suggesting a car or other vehicle had been there before.

 # History

 - v0.17.0
-  - Completely removed from the game
+  - Completely removed from the game.
 - v0.11.0
-  - Removed from the map
+  - Removed from the map.
 - v0.10.0
-  - Added holes in the roof to improve visibility
+  - Added holes in the roof to improve visibility.
 - v0.9.0
-  - Added
+  - Added.